 Since coming back from my trip to Havana, Cuba I received so many questions about getting there, transportation, and where to stay.
-If you’re a first-time reader, I suggest reading my last post with tips on planning a trip as an American citizen.
+If you’re a first-time reader, I suggest reading my tips on planning a trip as an American citizen.
 Since my cousin and I paid for lodging in advance, the majority of our money spent was on food and taxi services.
-If you are going to visit Havana, Cuba soon, here are transportation options that are available.

-You can get yellow taxis that are usually air conditioned and they charge in CUC.
-If you’re traveling between Old Havana, Vedado, and Centro Havana, the fare us usually between $3-5 CUCs.
+You can get also get around Cuba in a yellow taxi.
+They are usually air-conditioned and charged in CUC.
+If you’re traveling between Old Havana, Vedado, and Centro Havana, the fare is usually between $3-5 CUCs.
 If your driver chooses not to use the meter, negotiate the price before getting in.

 Maquinas or Almendrones

 Buses run throughout the city but aren’t very unreliable.
-If you’re not up for the long lines, shoving to get on, this option isn’t recommended.
-Take the bus only if you or someone traveling with you knows exactly where you’re going.
+If you’re not up for the long lines, or shoving to get on, this option isn’t recommended.
+Take the bus only if you or someone traveling with you know exactly where you’re going.

-Most hotels have travel agencies which can organize transfers from Havana to different destinations.
+Most hotels have travel agencies that can organize transfers from Havana to different destinations.
 With Cubatur, you can arrange transportation for yourself or share a bus with others.

-Renting a care in Havana, Cuba is possible, but it can be costly.
-Much like Martinique, the majority of rentals have manual transmissions, but automatic cars available.
-Automatic cars have $5 CUC daily rate premium.
+Renting a car in Havana, Cuba is possible, but it can be costly.
+Much like Martinique, the majority of rentals have manual transmissions, but automatic cars are available.
+Automatic cars have a $5 CUC daily rate premium.
 Below are websites to research rental cars in Cuba: